LegalScience/LegalClinic/2014/LinaKaisey/PolicyPaperOutline.md

 # 1. Introduction and Underlying Principles

 ## a.
+Social Physics Perspective

+### i.
 Trust Networks

-i.
-Combination of contract law and computer science principles
+* Combination of contract law and computer science principles

-ii.
-Individuals have different “rings” (exchange networks) for different facets of life
+* Individuals have different “rings” (exchange networks) for different facets of life

-## b.
-Analogue between information as we might conceive it, and money as we currently conceive it:
+### ii.Analogue between information as we might conceive it, and money as we currently conceive it:

-i.
-Money: Given to a bank until individual wishes to withdraw it.
+* Money: Given to a bank until individual wishes to withdraw it.
 Bank retains general/aggregate info even after money is withdrawn, but bank does not retain money.
 Individual knows where money goes and who holds it.

-ii.
-Same with entities holding your information: retain only aggregate information; individual can decide to sever ties and withdraw individual information
+* Same with entities holding your information: retain only aggregate information; individual can decide to sever ties and withdraw individual information

-## c.
-Davos standards
+### iii Davos standards

-i.
-Provenance
+* Provenance

-ii.
-Permissions
+* Permissions

-iii.
-Auditable
+* Auditable

-iv.
-Do not track
+* Do not track

+## b.
+Background and context

+### i.
+Anchoring Privacy Legal Issues to Big Data Scenarios

+* Scenario 1
+* Scenario 2

+### ii.
+Current Best Practices and Standards Related to the Issues

+* Anonymize and Aggregate,
+* ETC
+* Promsing Legal Reforms, eg: FIDUCIARY ACCESS TO DIGITAL ASSETS ACT

 # 2. Government Collection of Data: Metadata on the Metadata